Skip to content

 Installation Does Not Complete

 Template Configuration Issue: The template may not be properly configured for the selected OS configuration type.
-For example, a Linux Cloud-Init installation requires cloud-init to be installed and properly configured in the template.
-A Windows QEMU Agent installation requires the QEMU guest agent to be installed and running on boot.
+For example, a Linux/Windows cloud-init installation requires cloud-init to be installed and properly configured in the template.
+In all cases, the QEMU guest agent must also be installed and configured to start on boot.

 Forceful Cancellation: Template-based installations cannot normally be canceled.
 However, administrators have access to the "Forcefully cancel installation" option in the installation status dialog.
 This option marks the installation as completed in the database only and should be used when an installation is stuck or has encountered a problem.
 This option is available to administrators only, is not visible to regular users, and is useful for testing purposes.